singlestore-labs/singlestoredb-python/README.md

 conn.close()
 ```

-The above example used the `pymysql` connector for doing the actual
+The above example used the default connector for doing the actual
 communication with the server using the MySQL wire protocol.
 You can
-use other MySQL-compatible packages as well.
+explicitly specify other MySQL-compatible packages as well.
 ```
 # Use the MySQLdb connector
 conn = s2.connect('mysqldb://user:password@host:3306/db_name')